zcwilt/rest-api/docs/introduction.rst

 Introduction
 ============

-zcwilt-rest-api is written for Laravel, and provides a query parser and api controllers for CRUD type actions.
+zcwilt/rest-api is written for Laravel, and provides a query parser and api controllers for CRUD type actions.

 The query parser allows for complex filtering and sorting, converting the URI query into eloquent queries.